 - Partial name/address

-Vendors on account marketplaces will also sell bank checks.
-These listings include screenshots of the check, which may expose customer PII.
+In addition to account credentials, some vendors also offer stolen bank checks.
+These listings frequently include images of the checks, which may further reveal sensitive customer information.

-Email and password combinations resulting from database leaks, third-party breaches, or combo-lists are frequently found on dark web marketplaces and forums.
-Once sensitive information is detected and analyzed, Fortra recommends security teams notify their employees immediately.
-Password resets are highly encouraged, especially if the leaks are recent and could match current password management guidelines at the affected organization.
+Email and password combinations from database leaks, third-party breaches, or combo-lists are commonly traded on dark web marketplaces and forums.
+Upon detection and analysis of this data, Fortra recommends that security teams promptly notify affected employees.
+Immediate password resets are strongly advised — particularly if the exposed credentials are recent and may still comply with the organization’s current password policies.

 - Threat actor name